GlobedGD/globed2/server/protocol.md

 * 20006 - ServerNoticePacket - message popup for the user
 * 20007 - ProtocolMismatchPacket - protocol version mismatch
 * 20008 - KeepaliveTCPResponsePacket - keepalive response but for tcp
+* 20009 - ClaimThreadFailedPacket - failed to claim thread
 * 20010 - ConnectionTestResponsePacket - connection test response
 * 20011 - ServerBannedPacket - message about being banned
 * 20012 - ServerMutedPacket - message about being muted